Peter De Santis

 I am interested in how your early attachments/relationships may have contributed to difficulties in your current or recent relationships and how they may have affected your relationship with yourself.
 Within the initial sessions, I tend to provide an assessment with specific questions to help me grasp the nature of these early attachments.

 My approach is influenced by scientific research, and I believe that sometimes it is useful to educate clients about the psychology and biology of human development, behaviour, and social interactions.
 Research suggests that constructing explanations enable us to better understand ourselves, which may also promote confidence by grounding our experiences in a coherent and tangible way.
 For example, I may provide some information about the biology of panic attacks, which may help to normalise the symptoms one has; or I may discuss a model that describes that behaviour necessarily involves mistakes/failure/relapse as a way of building more robust and realistic expectations.
 I have many handouts that I sometimes show to clients or give them for personal reflection and use.

 What's the difference between psychotherapy and counselling?

-Traditionally, counselling offers short-term work and focuses upon present problems, whereas psychotherapy offers more open-ended work, which therefore allows both for a “deeper” and broader exploration into any issues that may need more time and focus to work through.
-However, many features of both psychotherapy and counselling overlap and so I do not tend to make wide distinctions between them.
+Traditionally, counselling offers shorter-term work and focuses upon present problems, whereas psychotherapy offers more open-ended work, which therefore allows for a “deeper” (i.e. more detailed) and broader exploration into any issues that may need more time and focus to work through.
+However, many features of both psychotherapy and counselling overlap, for example, many counsellors can also be longer-term and delve more deeply, and so I do not tend to make wide distinctions between them.